Attila (1954 film)

 Filmed immediately following the breakthrough Italo-American co-production, Ulysses (Lux Film / Ponti-DeLaurentiis / Paramount Pictures, 1954), Attila, Scourge of God represented an independent attempt by the same Italian producers to make a film with an American lead actor in hopes of licensing it to an American studio for distribution on more lucrative terms.
 It failed to secure this goal for a variety of reasons unforeseen at the outset.
-However, three and a half years later (retitled, Attila) it proved to be the vehicle which launched the career of Joe Levine -- Joseph E. Levine presents—as a producer and distributor of international films, many of them Italian in origin.
+However, three and a half years later (retitled Attila) it proved to be the vehicle which launched the career of Joseph E. Levine as a producer and distributor of international films, many of them Italian in origin.
 While never to be a financially or critically acclaimed motion picture, Attila ultimately achieved the status of a significant product in the evolution of world film markets.

 Plot

-The story is set in 450-52 A.D.
+The story is set during 450-452 A.D.
 The Huns, a horde of barbarians from the distant plains of Asia, move toward the rich western lands of Germania, led by a savage chief, Attila.

 Flavius Aetius, a Roman general, is the only person who knows Attila since he was a hostage with the Huns for years.
 Aetius and his companion Prisco carry a message from the Roman emperor Valentinian III to the Hun's king Rua.
 After reaching their palace, Aetius learns that the king has died, and that two brothers Bleda and Attila are now ruling the Hun kingdom.
 Bleda favours peace and tolerance, but Attila is at odds with him, and tensions develop.
 Yet Aetius knows to make an alliance between the Western Roman Empire and the Huns.

 Aetius returns to the Imperial court at Ravenna, where the childish emperor Valentinian III is busy with Roman parties in his palace and enjoying himself, while ignoring the fact that the Empire is beginning to fall apart.
 Because of this, his mother Galla Placidia is de facto ruling the Empire.
 Honoria, daughter of Galla Placidia and sister of Valentinian, hopes to get rid of them, but needs help to do so.
-She asks Aetius to join her in a coup d'état, but he has vowed an oath to serve the Empire and refuses, even if he's arrested and stripped of his military rank by Valantinian and Galla Placidia due to his alliance to the Huns.
+She asks Aetius to join her in a coup d'état, but he has vowed an oath to serve the Empire and refuses, even if he's arrested and stripped of his military rank by Valentinian and Galla Placidia due to his alliance to the Huns.

 The two brothers battle, Attila wins by ordering his bodyguard to fire arrows at Bleda and his bodyguard during the hunt, and declares himself the sole leader of the Huns, riling them to support his aspirations of conquering the Roman Empire.